Where can I find fructose naturally?

 What happens when we consume fruit sugar?

 Studies show that a high intake of fruit sugar as a sweetener may be linked to nonalcoholic fatty liver disease as well as to the metabolic syndrome.
 The metabolic syndrome is associated with the risk of developing type 2 diabetes and cardiovascular diseases.
 This extracted fructose – we are not talking about the fructose you consume when eating real fruit/vegetables – can trigger processes leading to chronic diseases as well as liver toxicity.
-Just like alcohol, fructose can increase the fat in our liver which is the reason for nonalcoholic fatty liver disease.
+Just like alcohol, fructose can increase the fat storage in our liver which is the reason for nonalcoholic fatty liver disease.

 There is even some evidence that a high intake of this „natural sweetener“ leads to insulin resistance, disturbance of the intestinal flora, as well as digestion problems.

 There are no adverse side effects of eating whole fruit.
 Therefore, consuming fructose in the whole fruit is different.
 The fiber in fruit may decelerate the release of natural fructose.
 And phytonutrients in whole fruits seem to inhibit some of the uptakes of sugars in the intestine.
 But, extracted fruit juice e.g. apple or orange juice may have the same harmful effects as sugar water would have.
 Therefore, it is always better to eat the whole fruit than drink the juice.

 Artificially extracted fruit sugar as a sweetener is not healthier than table sugar.
 To be on the safe side, you have to reduce your overall amount of sugar consumption – no matter which sweetener you use.
 That’s the only way to lower your yearnings for sweetness and sweets.